 EU citizens will only need their passport to enter Germany.
 Citizens of Australia, Canada, Israel, Japan, New Zealand, Poland, Switzerland, and the US do not need to pre-apply for a visa; their valid passport will be stamped on arrival.
 Other nationalities will need to apply for a Schengen Visa beforehand to visit all Schengen Area countries.

 As a non-European traveller, you can only stay in Germany and other Schengen zone countries for 3 months out of every 6 months.
 Once 6 months have passed from your original arrival date, the visa resets.

 The Schengen visa can be a bit confusing because not all European countries are part of Schengen zone.
-Germany, Spain, Portugal, France, Belgium, the Netherlands, Italy, Scandinavian countries, Hungary, Czech Republic, etc. are part of the Schengen zone.
+Germany, Spain, Portugal, France, Scandinavian countries, etc are all part of the Schengen zone.
 A few other countries – namely Switzerland, Iceland, and Norway – are not technically associated with the EU, but they are part of the Schengen zone.

 While backpacking Germany and the rest of Europe, I have found budget airline flights are often cheaper than train tickets, but only if you buy your plane ticket at least one month in advance.
 Most German cities have their own airports, but they can be a hassle to get to/from.

 Airports tend to be outside the city, especially smaller airports where many budget airlines fly into.
 Whereas, train stations are centrally located in the city.
 That being said, I have flown into Berlin and Hamburg, and both have an affordable metro that takes you to the center of the city.